Stellantis Poissy Plant: History

-From 2002 the emphasis switched to the company’s "Platform 1" small cars, the Peugeot 206 and 207 along with their Citroën counterparts such as the Citroën C3.
+From 2002, the emphasis switched to the company’s "Platform 1" small cars, the Peugeot 206 and 207 along with their Citroën counterparts such as the Citroën C3 and the Citroën DS3.
 The plant has also become a major supplier of parts and sub-assemblies to other PSA group plants, and has grown to a point where it has an annual production capacity of 400,000 cars.
 The 206 was also produced at Ryton until Peugeot closed the plant down in December 2006, switching production to Slovakia before it was finally discontinued in 2010.